RobertTalbert/discretecs/MTH325-Fall2024/assignments/Proof problems F24.md

 **Important note (added 2024-09-11): You are not allowed to use a result called the Binomial Theorem on this problem** since it is not a standard topic in MTH 225 or in high school math, and therefore is not something that your target audience would know or understand.
 It's also not necessary for a proof here!

 *Pro tip:* Induction might be a good option on this one.
 But what is the correct variable to use for the induction?

+## Proof Problem 3

+**Initial deadline: 11:59pm ET, Saturday October 5**

+Here are three propositions that are needed to complete the proof of the corollary to the Handshake Lemma discussed in class on September 16.
+Write complete, correct, and clear proofs of all three.

+1. Prove that an odd integer plus an even integer is an odd integer.
+2. Prove that the sum of an odd number of odd integers is an odd integer.
+3. Prove that the sum of *any* number of even integers is an even integer.